Tuesdays, October 4th-November 15th | 7:00 pm

 She has participated in residencies at Headlands Center of the Arts, Vermont Studio Center, The Center for Photography at Woodstock, and Light Work.
 Woods is a recipient of the Visions from the New California initiative, The John Gutmann Fellowship Award, and The Baum Award for an Emerging American Photographer.

 Milagros de la Torre is an artist working with the photographic medium since 1991.
-Her practice usually involves extensive research in projects centered in the analysis of image language, the individual and violence.
-She studied Communications Sciences at the University of Lima and received a B.A.
-(Hons) in Photographic Arts from the London College of Communications.
+Her images involve extensive research and examine intimate representations of violence, its residual effect on the individual, and the structures of remembrance.
+She studied Communication Sciences at the University of Lima and received a B.A.
+(Hons) in Photographic Arts from the London College of Communication.
 Her first solo exhibition, curated by Robert Delpire, was presented at the Palais de Tokyo, Paris.
-She received the Rockefeller Foundation Artist Grant and was awarded the Romeo Martinez Photography Prize and the Young Iberoamerican Creators Prize.
+She received the Rockefeller Foundation Artist Grant and was awarded the Romeo Martinez Photography Prize and the Young Ibero-American Creators Prize.
 In 2003, her artist book Trouble de la Vue was published by Toluca Editions, Paris.
-De la Torre received the Guggenheim Fellowship in Creative Arts, Photography, 2011 and the Dora Maar Fellowship from The Brown Foundation, 2014.
+She was awarded the Guggenheim Fellowship (2012), The Dora Maar Fellowship from The Brown Foundation (2014), The Peter S. Reed Foundation Award in Photography (2016) and was the recipient of a ‘Merited Person of Culture Award’ from the Minister of Culture in Peru (2016).
 Her work has been exhibited broadly and is part of permanent museum collections in America and Europe.
-In 2012, the Americas Society, N.Y. presented ‘Observed’, a solo show curated by Edward J. Sullivan and the Museo de Arte de Lima (MALI) honored her with a mid-career retrospective exhibition.
-Born in Lima, Peru.
-De la Torre lives and works in New York.
+In 2012, The Americas Society, N.Y. presented "Observed", a solo show, curated by Prof. Edward J. Sullivan and the Museo de Arte de Lima, MALI honored her with a mid-career retrospective exhibition.
+Born in Peru, De la Torre lives and works in New York.